-Most sellers on Amazon are aware of the fact that optimizing Amazon product listings to fit in for Amazon SEO directly impacts the sales ranks and profits.
+Most sellers on Amazon are aware of the fact that optimizing Amazon product listings to fit in for Amazon SEO (Search Engine Optimization) directly impacts the sales ranks and profits.
 With more and more sellers penetrating into the Amazon marketplace, an optimized product listing is a must to grab the most attention from the Amazon shopper population.

 At SellerPrime, we have written a comprehensive Amazon SEO guide that not only covers how the Amazon’s product ranking algorithm works but also the right Amazon SEO strategies and the tools to crush the competition on Amazon.

 Amazon SEO vs. Google SEO

 Google has been the pioneer in the search engine market for over 15 years.
 After years of monopoly, Google is no longer alone in the search engine market.
 Amazon is now the leader in the field of product searches.

 Google serves all types of navigational, transactional, and informational requests.
 Whereas Amazon is the dominant search engine in the field of “transactional queries”.
 The search behaviour and the conversion rates are also completely different for both these search engines.
 The conversion rates for these queries are significantly higher than (e.g.) information-based queries, which is why they are extremely relevant to e-commerce.